Ultimate Armwrestling League Rules

 - You can only pin your opponent on the winning side of the table.

-- As with any sport there is an inherent risk participating in the UAL championships and you must protect yourself at all times, if you feel unfit to compete in this event, you must remove yourself for the competition immediately or at referee’s discretion.
+- As with any sport there is an inherent risk participating in the UAL Tournaments / Ultimate Match Up's and you must protect yourself at all times, if you feel unfit to compete in this event, you must remove yourself for the competition immediately or at referee’s discretion.

 - A pin is when any part of the natural wristline to finger tips, touches or goes below the touch pad.